A ‘heartbeat’ from a distant galaxy?

 In the new discovery, scientists saw bright flashes appear periodically, of the kind rarely found in the universe, and the bursts of energy repeat every 0.2 seconds.

 “There aren’t many things in the universe that emit strictly periodic signals,” said postdoctoral researcher at the Massachusetts Institute of Technology (MIT), Kavli Institute for Astrophysics and Space Research Danielle Micheli.
-Similar to a lighthouse,” and added: “We believe that this new signal could be a magnetic star or a pulsar.”
+Similar to a lighthouse,” and added: “We believe that this new signal might be a magnetic star or a pulsar.”

 The signal is called FRB 20191221A, and it is currently the longest-running FRB signal, with the clearest periodic pattern detected to date.

-Its source lies in a distant galaxy several billion light-years from Earth, and scientists have considered this exact source a mystery, although astronomers suspect the signal could be emitted by a radio pulsar or magnetar.
+Its source lies in a distant galaxy several billion light-years from Earth, and scientists have considered this exact source a mystery, although astronomers suspect the signal might be emitted by a radio pulsar or magnetar.

 The team hopes to discover more periodic signals from this source, which can then be used as an astrophysical clock.
 For example, the frequency of the bursts and how they change as the source moves away from Earth can be used to measure the expansion rate of the universe.